oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/podman-sharded-database-with-user-defined-sharding.md

 # Deploy Oracle Globally Distributed Database with User-Defined Sharding using Podman Containers

-This page covers the steps to manually deploy a sample Oracle Globally Distributed Database with User-Defined Sharding using Podman Containers.
+This page covers the steps to manually deploy a sample Oracle Globally Distributed Database with User-Defined Sharding using Podman Containers. **This deployment uses Extended Oracle Single Instance Database Image with Enterprise Edition Software to deploy the Database Containers.**

 - [Setup Details](#setup-details)
 - [Prerequisites](#prerequisites)